searchspring/chef-libxml2/README.md

 Attributes
 ==========

-If you would like to avoid installing the development package, set the following to false
+If you would like to avoid installing the development package, set the following to false.

 default['libxml2']['install_devel'] = true

+If you want libxml2 to be installed at compile time, for example if you need libxml2 installed for a chef_gem, set the following to true.

+default['libxml2']['compile_time'] = false

 License and Author